tristantanjh/2waffles/README.md

 MONGO_PASSWORD=<YOUR_MONGODB_PASSWORD>
 ```

+&nbsp; _Note_: You will have to populate the Neo4j database using 2 methods:
+&nbsp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;I. Load and import `/data/neo4j_model.json` together with `/data/globalterrorismdb_0522dist_short.csv` in the Neo4j dashboard.
+&nbsp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;II.
+Run `/notebooks/scrapper.ipynb` to scrap CNA and APNews for latest news on terrorism and populate Neo4j knowledge graph.

-3. Run `panel serve app.py` in your cmd for this environment.
+5. Run `panel serve app.py` in your cmd for this environment.
-4. Visit `http://localhost:5006/app?theme=default` to explore the application!
+6. Visit `http://localhost:5006/app` to explore the application!

+---

+Reference